 1.1 Ontario Graduate Students, including York University Graduate Students

-– Non-York students must file an Ontario Visiting Graduate Student Application form (available from your home university).
+- PNon-York students must file an Ontario Visiting Graduate Student Application form (available from your home university) and send to IPEE2021@yorku.ca.

 1.2 Graduate Students from Outside Ontario (Canadian and International)

-- You must submit a brief statement of why you want to take the course and list your background and qualifications.
+- You must submit a brief statement of why you want to take the course and list your background and qualifications (please send to Ouma Jaipaul at IPEE2021@yorku.ca).

-- Graduate students from outside Ontario should discuss with their own Graduate Program Director whether they must register for formal credit at York to receive credit at their own university.
-If you are required to register for formal credit, you must apply as a special student, and send both undergraduate and graduate official transcripts to the Office of Admissions at York University.
-You should also provide to the Faculty of Graduate Studies a letter of permission from your home university.
+- Graduate students from outside Ontario should discuss with their own Graduate Program whether they must register for formal credit at York to receive credit at their own university.
+Should you be admitted to the Summer School, you will need to register for formal credit as special student and send both your undergraduate and graduate official transcripts to the Office of Admissions at York University).

 2. Students who are not seeking academic credit for the Summer School

-- You must submit a statement of why you want to take the course and list your background and qualifications.
+- You must submit a statement of why you want to take the course and list your background and qualifications (please send to Ouma Jaipaul at IPEE2021@yorku.ca).

-- Should you be admitted to the Summer School, you must fill out a registration form which will be provided to you by the Graduate Program in Political Science at a later date.
+- Should you be admitted to the Summer School, you must fill out a registration form which will be provided to you by the Faculty of Environmental and Urban Change at a later date.

 Fees: For all students who are not seeking academic credit the fee for the Summer School is CDN $600.